 But sadly, apparently the Biden campaign has not been returning Abrams calls.

 If you are a deep election geek (as i am becoming these days) you know that there are actually two Senate seats available in Georgia in this upcoming election.
 One seat is up for a regularly-scheduled election, while the other is up for special election due to a resignation.
 Thus the term of the Senator who fills this special election seat will only be 2 years long, but it might just determine which party controls the US Senate.

-But what you likely have not heard is that the special Georgia election is really a “top two primary” which unless one of the candidates acquires over 50% of the votes (which is quite unlikely given the crowded field) in will spark a 2 candidate run off election in January of 2021 which might hold control of the US Senate in the balance.
+But what you likely have not heard is that the special Georgia election is really a “top two primary” which unless one of the candidates acquires over 50% of the votes (which is quite unlikely given the crowded field) it will spark a 2 candidate runoff election in January of 2021 which might hold control of the US Senate in the balance.

 Let me tell you a story, based on probabilities and guessing.